openfisca/openfisca-doc/coding-the-legislation/40_legislation_evolutions.md

 # Legislation evolutions

-Openfisca handles the fact that the legislation change over time.
+Openfisca handles the fact that the legislation changes over time.

 ## Parameter evolution

 Many legislation parameters are regularly re-evaluated.
 In that case, formulas usually don't need to be modified: adding the new parameter value in the parameter file is enough.

 Let's go back to our [previous example](10_basic_example.md#example-with-legislation-parameters):